 Museums & Galleries

-Featuring about one hundred exhibition halls and galleries and over twenty museums, the city of Prague contains many rare and unexpected surprises.
+Featuring about one hundred exhibition halls and galleries and over twenty museums, the city of Prague contains many rare and amazing surprises.
 Theological artefacts from the Middle Ages compete with the more current splendour of Art Nouveau and the modern art giants.
-Numerous galleries have appeared following the Velvet Revolution of 1989 featuring lots of temporary displays.
+Numerous galleries have appeared following the Velvet Revolution of 1989, featuring lots of temporary displays.
 Some museums are dedicated to the state’s history, Prague city and its’ population.
-Lots of these museums are present within buildings which are historical landmarks and art works themselves.
+Lots of these museums are present within buildings which are historical landmarks and artworks themselves.

 Museums